photoview/photoview.github.io/src/en/docs/installation-manual.md

 We will use that to configure Photoview.

 Copy the `api/example.env` file to the output directory, and name it `.env`.

+> Note: If running Photoview as a `systemd` service, the file containing environment variables is `/etc/photoview.env` and is created in the steps outlined in the [systemd installation guide](/{{ locale }}/docs/installation-systemd/).

 ```shell
 $ cp api/example.env app/.env